nanakogawa/personal-goals/happy-moments/2016-happy-moments.md

 06/22/2016
 ----------
 I had a big ol pizza and sweet potato fries at [Pelican Grill](https://www.yelp.com/biz/pelican-grill-newport-coast-2) for lunch!
+It was sooo yummy!